-- 88% of families receiving support from home/school support worker (including but not limited to those on the early help pathway) are in receipt of PP funding - 100% of parental attendance at family learning events are in receipt of PP funding - All PP pupils were able to fully participate in all trips and events offered throughout the academic year - 74 pupils received school led tutoring throughout the 21/22 academic year
+- 75% of families receiving support from home/school support worker (including but not limited to those on the early help pathway) are in receipt of PP funding - 100% of parental attendance at family learning events are in receipt of PP funding. - All PP pupils were able to fully participate in all trips and events offered throughout the academic year.